nh2/hemokit/README.md

   sudo hemokit-dump --mode packets --json
   ```

-* Instead of from a real device, read data recorded to a file, and serve it via JSON over a Websockets server on port `1234`:
+* Instead of from a real device, read data recorded to a file, and serve it via JSON over a TCP server on port `1234`:

   ```bash
   sudo cat /dev/hidraw1 > encrypted.dump  # Dump data to a file